samuelgoto/Administration/proposals-CG-WG.md

 # Stage 2
    * Purpose
      * Refine the proposal to produce a [Working Draft](https://www.w3.org/policies/process/\#RecsWD)
-     * Deal with corner cases <br>* Specify details Integrate proposal with other parts
+     * Deal with corner cases
+     * Specify details Integrate proposal with other parts
      * Resolve concerns
   * Entrance criteria
     * Products of the prior stage and WG consensus to adopt the solution as the basis for their work